- Curriculum Structure & Subjects

 Homework in Key Stage 5 is set to support and contextualise the personal investigation, it is set to be personal to the students chosen direction.
 Homework is set weekly and is usually completed in sketchbooks.

-Work is assessed in line with the academy marking policy, work is marked using the SAIL approach which enables students to respond to marking and feedback resulting in improvements to work and progress being made.
-Year 7 to 11 are marked using the assessment grid designed to allow students to understand the criteria.
+Art work is assessed in line with the academy marking policy, Art work is marked using the SAIL approach which enables students to respond to marking & feedback, improve their Art work and progress their skills.
+Year 7 – 11 are marked using the GCSE assessment grid, allowing students to understand GCSE criteria.

 The teaching and support staff are currently:

 Mrs N Tracey Subject Leader for Art and Photography firstname.lastname@example.org

 Mrs Owen Teacher of Art/Year 8 Pastoral Leader email@example.com

 Miss N Tonks Teacher of Art/Director of Transition firstname.lastname@example.org